Twilio Pay Connectors: How to Connect Any Payment Provider to Twilio

 2. Validates the card (BIN lookup, Luhn check, expiry)

-3. Routes the transaction to a payment gateway (Stripe, Adyen, Worldpay, etc.)
+3. Routes the transaction to a payment gateway (Stripe, Adyen, Worldpay, and others)

 4. Returns the result (approved, declined, error) back to the Twilio call flow